containeroo/helminator/README.md

 ### Slack App

 To receive Slack notifications you have to create a Slack App.
-Please refer to the [this guide](https://github.com/slackapi/python-slackclient/blob/master/tutorial/01-creating-the-slack-app.md).
+Please refer to [this guide](https://github.com/slackapi/python-slackclient/blob/master/tutorial/01-creating-the-slack-app.md).

 ## Usage